rkuykendall/marvelous/README.rst

 Contributing
 ------------

-- To run the test suite, run `python -m nose` in the `tests` folder
+- To run the test suite, run `python -m nose` in this folder
 - When running a new test for the first time, set the environment variables ``PUBLIC_KEY`` and ``PRIVATE_KEY`` to any Marel API keys.
 The result will be stored in the `tests/testing_mock.sqlite` database without your keys.